Doncaster: Nightlife

 The Silver Street, Cleveland Street and High Street areas have over 40 bars and clubs within a 2–3-minute walk of each other and other bars can be found on Priory Walk, Lazarus Court, Bradford Row and around the Market Place.
-Various restaurants serving food from around the world can also be found in the town centre, especially in the Netherhall and Copley Road areas.
+Various restaurants serving food from around the world can also be found in the city centre, especially in the Netherhall and Copley Road areas.

 Transport

+Railway

+Doncaster railway station is a major interchange station and principal stop on the East Coast Main Line, serving this important railway town.
+It has nine platforms in use.

+The station is served by seven train operating companies: